 - Child care and parenting referrals for child care, information on parenting, child safety and more. - Adult care and aging care options, referrals for caregiving, transportation, meals, retirement communities, etc. - Academic programs information about everything from preschool to college, financial aid, scholarships and special needs programs. - Legal and financial assistance expert consultation to help with your legal, financial and identity theft needs.
 Includes a prepaid initial in-person or telephonic consultation with a lawyer (or telephonic consultation with a financial expert) who can then give an estimate for continued paid legal services, if needed (discounts apply to some services).
-Access a free online library with resources for identity theft resolution, budgeting, debt management, family law, wills and more. - Personal services whether it's finding a pet sitter or a plumber, referrals to providers who can help you better manage your life at home. - Talkspace messaging therapy invest in your mental well-being with confidential, online messaging therapy provided by Talkspace.
-Get matched to a licensed therapist based on your needs and securely message them whenever you need to.
-Your therapist will engage with you via a web browser or the Talkspace mobile app. - Well-being assistance guidance for issues like managing stress, resolving conflict, dealing with substance abuse and more.

-Work/life services - save time and money on some of life's most important needs.
+Access a free online library with resources for identity theft resolution, budgeting, debt management, family law, wills and more. - Personal services whether it's finding a pet sitter or a plumber, referrals to providers who can help you better manage your life at home. - Well-being assistance guidance for issues like managing stress, resolving conflict, dealing with substance abuse and more. - Work/life services save time and money on some of life's most important needs.
 Specialists provide expert guidance and personalized referrals to service providers including child and adult care, education, home improvement, consumer information, emergency preparedness and more.